Loading organizations...

 Key people at Ooreka.

-Ooreka was founded by Michael Neril (Co-Founder).
+Ooreka was founded in 2009 by Michael Neril (Co-Founder).

 Key people at Ooreka.

-Ooreka was founded by Michael Neril (Co-Founder).
+Ooreka was founded in 2009 by Michael Neril (Co-Founder).

 Orka Investments is a technology-enabled alternative investment and advisory firm specializing in sourcing, managing, and providing access to real estate and asset-backed investments, primarily through a curated marketplace and club model.[1][3][4]
 Its mission is to democratize institutional-grade opportunities—historically the largest wealth generator—by partnering with major institutions, applying stringent ESG criteria, and blending institutional and private capital for flexible, high-impact deals in gateway cities using manage-to-core strategies.[1][5]
 The firm focuses on real estate and asset-backed sectors, actively managing investments to deliver consistent returns while fostering positive community outcomes, thus influencing the alternative investment ecosystem by broadening participation beyond elite investors.[1]